KajalPan/CSC258-review/readme.md

  -16 ~ 15 ?

 ## Processor
+### ALU
+Propagation Delay: find critical path (largest number of gates) and sum the gates -> UPPER bounded (shorten critical path) Contamination Delay: find the short path (smallest num of gates) and sum the gates -> LOWER bounded (want to reliably sample values)
+Tri-state buffer: has a write enable that can be 1 or 0.
+-> Can have tristate A to Y (which is input "D" to output "Y") or tristate enable to Y (input "S" to output "Y").
+Calculate D-to-Y and S-to-Y propagation for each circuit in the comparison.

 ![processor](img/processor.png)
 -   `PC`: Program counter, holds address of the current instruction
 -   `zero` in `ALU` changed to `CMP`
 -   `IorD`
     -   instruction or data

 ### Datapath
 Where all data computations take place